voidabhi/node-scripts/README.md

 NodeJs Scripts
 ==============

-The repository contains useful and commonly used scripts for a nodejs developers.
+The repository contains useful and commonly used snippets for a nodejs developers.

 License